sarat1kyan/gptBLEND/README.md

    • If there are any errors during the process, the script will print an error message and exit.

 Note that you should replace "YOUR_API_KEY" with your actual API key for the ChatGPT API.
 Additionally, make sure you have installed the jq tool to extract the generated Python code from the API response.

+      p.s. if there is any problem while running just remove the banner part ;)